Bridges: The First-Person Writing Project

 |WHAT||Supported by the Office of the Dean of Students and the Communications Office, students will take part in an intimate roundtable series with like-minded peers where they will be invited to share their stories, develop a creative writing skill set, and produce bylined pieces that will be posted on the Law School website.
 The first-person narratives will run about 800-1,000 words and will be workshopped with peers and edited by the Communications Office.|

-Writing and editing will take place over Autumn Quarter, with a goal of producing pieces in 2020.
+Writing and editing will take place over Autumn Quarter, with a goal of producing pieces over Winter and Spring Quarters.

 |WHERE||Stories will run on the Law School’s Diversity and Inclusion website with each student’s permission.|